evhub/coconut/DOCS.md

 Sometimes, MyPy will not know how to handle certain Coconut constructs, such as `addpattern`.
 For the `addpattern` case, it is recommended to pass `--allow-redefinition` to MyPy (i.e. run `coconut <args> --mypy --allow-redefinition`), though in some cases `--allow-redefinition` may not be sufficient.
 In that case, either hide the offending code using [`TYPE_CHECKING`](#type_checking) or put a `# type: ignore` comment on the Coconut line which is generating the line MyPy is complaining about and the comment will be added to every generated line.

-To distribute your code with checkable type annotations, you'll need to include `coconut` as a dependency, as installing it is necessary to make the requisite stub files available.
+To distribute your code with checkable type annotations, you'll need to include `coconut` as a dependency (though a `--no-deps` install should be fine), as installing it is necessary to make the requisite stub files available.
 You'll also probably want to include a [`py.typed`](https://peps.python.org/pep-0561/) file.

 ### `numpy` Integration